Historical Background of Counseling in FST

 ii) Life Skills Training

-The office of the Counselor in collaboration with the Principal’s office organizes trainings on various life skills among them, leadership, self-awareness, personality development, self-esteem, stress management, time management, conflict resolutions, relationships among others.
+The office of the Counselor in collaboration with the Executive Dean’s office organizes trainings on various life skills among them, leadership, self-awareness, personality development, self-esteem, stress management, time management, conflict resolutions, relationships among others.

 Counseling and guidance services are carried out in collaboration with other stakeholders who include: